Skip to main content

 (iii) Associated road traffic

-(c) Indicate the location of any noise-sensitive areas within one mile of the facility, and the operational noise level at each habitable residence, school, church, and other noise-sensitive receptors, under both day and nighttime operations.
+(c) A description of the location of any noise-sensitive areas within one mile of the facility, and the operational noise level at each habitable residence, school, church, and other noise-sensitive receptors, under both day and nighttime operations.
 Sensitive receptor, for the purposes of this rule, refers to any occupied building.

-(d) Describe equipment and procedures to mitigate the effects of noise emissions from the proposed facility during construction and operation, including limits on the time of day at which construction activities may occur.
+(d) A description of equipment and procedures to mitigate the effects of noise emissions from the proposed facility during construction and operation, including limits on the time of day at which construction activities may occur.

-(e) Submit a preconstruction background noise study of the project area that includes measurements taken under both day and nighttime conditions.
+(e) A preconstruction background noise study of the project area that includes measurements taken under both day and nighttime conditions.

-(a) Provide an evaluation of the impact to public and private water supplies due to construction and operation of the proposed facility.
+(a) An evaluation of the potential impact to public and private water supplies due to construction and operation of the proposed facility.

-(b) Provide an evaluation of the impact to public and private water supplies due to pollution control equipment failures.
+(b) An evaluation of the impact to public and private water supplies due to pollution control equipment failures.

-(c) Provide existing maps of aquifers, water wells, and drinking water source protection areas that may be directly affected by the proposed facility.
+(c) Existing maps of aquifers, water wells, and drinking water source protection areas that may be directly affected by the proposed facility, including, at a minimum, an additional one-mile buffer around the project area.

-(d) Describe how construction and operation of the facility will comply with any drinking water source protection plans near the project area.
+(d) A description of how construction and operation of the facility will comply with any drinking water source protection plans near the project area.

-(e) Provide an analysis of the prospects of floods for the area, including the probability of occurrences and likely consequences of various flood stages, and describe plans to mitigate any likely adverse consequences.
+(e) An analysis of the prospects of floods for the area, including the probability of occurrences and likely consequences of various flood stages, and describe plans to mitigate any likely adverse consequences.

 (5) Geological features.
-The applicant shall provide a map of suitable scale showing the proposed facility, geological features of the proposed facility site, topographic contours, existing gas and oil wells, and injection wells.
-The applicant shall also:
+A map of suitable scale showing the proposed facility, geological features of the proposed facility site, topographic contours, existing gas and oil wells, injection wells, and underground abandoned mines, as well as:

-(a) Describe the suitability of the site geology and plans to remedy any inadequacies.
+(a) A description of the suitability of the site geology and plans to remedy any site-specific inadequacies, including proposed mitigation.

-(b) Describe the suitability of soil for grading, compaction, and drainage, and describe plans to remedy any inadequacies and restore the soils during post-construction reclamation.
+(b) A description of the suitability of soil for grading, compaction, and drainage, and describe plans to remedy any inadequacies and restore the soils during post-construction reclamation, including providing a preliminary grading plan that estimates maximum graded acreage expectations.

-(c) Describe plans for the test borings, including closure plans for such borings.
-Plans for the test borings shall contain a timeline for providing the test boring logs and the following information to the board:
+(d) The results and initial analysis of preliminary test borings and describe plans for additional test borings, including closure plans for such borings, and describe plans for the test borings that contain a timeline for providing the test boring logs and the following information to the board:

 (i) Subsurface soil properties.